The Bounty Hunter (1989 film)

-The Bounty Hunter is a 1989 American neo-Western action thriller film starring, co-written and directed by Robert Ginty, in his directorial debut.
+The Bounty Hunter is a 1989 American neo-Western action film starring, co-written and directed by Robert Ginty, in his directorial debut.
 Bo Hopkins, Loeta Waterdown and Melvin Holt co-star.
 Ginty plays a bounty hunter who joins the struggle of Choctaw Indians against the cruel sheriff of their small town (Hopkins).

 Plot

 In the southern town of Rock Springs, tensions have risen between whites and natives.
 The latter are blamed for the poor economy, as they refuse to sell access to their ancestral land to an oil company, depriving the community of much needed jobs.
 As a result, the natives are being extorted by the local sheriff, Bennett, and his closest men.
 A bounty hunter named Duke Evans comes into town, ostensibly to arrest a small-time thug named Jimmy Gibbons.
 But his confrontational tactics and unusually heavy armament soon attract the scrutiny of local patrolmen.

 In actuality, Evans is a former military comrade of one of the natives, Thomas Foot, who had asked him to look after his loved ones if anything happened to him.
 Since then, Foot has gone missing, and is believed to have been murdered by Bennett's crew.
 Despite the sheriff's increasingly explicit threats, Evans settles down at a local motel.
 Teaming up with Thomas' sister Marion, the bounty hunter vows to rid Rock Springs of its crooked cops, and the rednecks they employ do to their bidding.